 Argument s: xs:string?, p, r, f: xs:string.
 Result: xs:string.
 If two matches overlap, the first one is used.
 Matches for parenthesized subexpressions of p can be used in r with "variables" n.
-If several cases of an alternative | match at the same position, the first one is used.
-If subexpression n was not used in the match, n=".
+If several cases of an alternative n match at the same position, the first one is used.
+If subexpression n was not used in the match, n=1.
 Patterns that match the empty string are forbidden.
-In r, the character $use to written \$ , and $use \$ .
+In n, the character n must be written n, and n New in XPath 2.0.